NextronSystems/analysis-cockpit-manual/usage/typical-pitfalls.rst

 Recover from a Full Disk
 ------------------------

-If your disk is full or near full, ASGARD Analysis Cockpit will not work properly.
+If your disk is full or near full, the Analysis Cockpit will not work properly.
 In order to resume its operation you need to make free space on the disk.

 We suggest to save the files to another system beforehand, if you want to keep the information for future usage.
-ASGARD will not need the following files to function and they can be removed safely:
+The Analysis Cockpit will not need the following files to function and they can be removed safely:

 - ``/var/lib/nextron/analysiscockpit3/log/*.gz``
 - ``/var/lib/nextron/analysiscockpit3/events/*.ok``